oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

     - Enter `Get offer details` as the “Description” and `Get offer details` as the “Display Name” for the method.
 Click on “Responses” link at the bottom.
 ![](../common/images/mobile/403-Adding_Method_Info.png)

     - Adding sample response: MCS will use the below sample body to create a mockup implementation for this endpoint method.
-This is the one of good features MCS provide **nabling parallel development** of mobile application without external services.
+This is the one of good features to enable parallel development of mobile application without external services.
 In the "Example" text area, paste the following code:
 	```
 	{
     	"id": 10001,